Thomas-Walker-Lynch/project-enviroment/README.md

 also held in git repositories.
 When we clone a project ensemble we will find other git repositories have been expanded inside the directory tree.
 Those are for the component projects.
 In git speak we call these component project directory trees ‘submodules’.

+When a project ensemble is expanded out, we end up with a directory tree structure where project resources, tools, and work products are stored.

 ## Where code goes
 --------